SpyRiley1065/pxt/common-docs/extensions.md

 ## Using Extensions #using

 In the web editor, click on the **Settings** (the ⚙️ symbol) menu and then choose **Extensions** to search and add extensions to the project.
 The Blocks and any other JavaScript definitions from the extension are automatically loaded in the editor.
+I am steve

 ### ~ reminder